 Be cautious when blocking delicate fibers, as some are prone to felting when exposed to warm water and friction.
 Always refer to the instructions on the yarn label to determine the best approach for your specific project.

-Step 4: Let It Dry
+how to block your knitting Step 4: Let It Dry

 Once your garment is pinned in shape, give it time: it needs to air-dry completely.
 This step is crucial, as it allows the fibers to set in their new shape.
 You might be tempted to rush this process, but patience is key here.
 Trust the blocking process, and allow your knits to take on their new form naturally.